What is a CAS?

 - Copies of any previous UK visas or immigration stamps

-If any of the information on the CAS statement is incorrect, please write to us immediately.
+If any of the information on the CAS statement is incorrect, please write to our Visa Compliance Team immediately.

 Frequently Asked Questions